Carmona, Cavite

-Carmona is also the newest and youngest city in the Philippines; it became a city on July 8, 2023, and it was the 149th city founded in the Philippine archipelago.
+Carmona is the youngest city in the Philippines, having attained cityhood on July 8, 2023.
+It is the 149th city created in the country.

 Etymology

 By virtue of a decree issued on February 20, 1857, by Queen Isabella II of Spain through Governor General Fernándo Norzagaray y Escudero, Latag became a separate municipality with the name it bears today: Carmona, named after the city of the same name in the province of Seville, Spain.

 History

 Early history

 Carmona was formerly a settlement called Latag, which was annexed to the town of Silang upon the latter's creation in 1595.
 The origins of its name are unknown.
 In 1856, the settlement's inhabitants demanded the conversion of Latag into a town, spearheaded by Tiburcio Purificacion.

 Carmona history started with three brothers who came to the land of Carmona, which was at the time called Labac.